kateBea/kaTe-Engine/README.md

 # Goals

-The main goal is really just offer support for 3D and 2D graphics rendering
+The main goal is really just offer support for 3D and 2D graphics rendering.
+A the moment many configurations necessary for the engine are hardcoded in the translation units, the idea is to be able to load these configurations from ragular files.

 # Special thanks and mentions to
   - Yan Chernikov for his [YouTube videos](https://www.youtube.com/@TheCherno) and live streams